 - The aquafaba cookie baked faster so the cooking time had to be reduced by a minute to get a less crunchy cookie.

 - We liked the texture of the Bob's Red Mill Egg Replacer better overall.

 Overall, it was a close race so I wouldn't hesitate to use aquafaba.
-Just be sure to take out of the oven about a minute sooner to avoid having a crunchy cookie.
+Just be sure to take the cookies out of the oven about a minute sooner to avoid having crunchy cookies.

-The main thing you'll need for this recipe is a cookie press.
-You can find them at any big box store or Amazon.
+The main thing you'll need to make gluten free vegan spritz cookies is a cookie press.
+You can find them at any big box store or on Amazon.